JensKanstrupLarsen/safeP4R/README.md

 ## Reproducing the examples in the companion paper

+The following instructions must be followed from inside the directory `$ROOT/safeP4R/`.

 The instructions for running all examples are given below.
 In general, each example can be run by launching:

     sbt "runMain <main-function>"